CanarysAutomationsInternal/TailwindTradersLabs-Old/Integrating Azure Pipelines, GitHub, and Azure Boards/README.md

     ![Commit File](images/commitchanges.png)

-    >  In this case we're inheriting the title from the commit, but having the pull request mention "Fixes ##ID" will link and complete the target work item when the pull request is merged.
+    > In this case, we're inheriting the title from the commit, but having the pull request mention "Fixes ##ID" will link and complete the target work item when the pull request is merged.

 1. When the push has completed, return to the GitHub browser tab.
 With the commit pushed, we'll create a pull request to drive those changes back into the master branch.